Thoronador/morrowtools/tests/zinflate/readme.md

-# zdeflate
+# zinflate

-This directory contains a C++ command line application that can compress the uncompressed data part of a Skyrim ESM record.
+This directory contains a C++ command line application that can decompress the compressed data part of a Skyrim ESM record.
 It's not intended for direct use but only for development purposes.

-It reads the raw data from the file given as its first argument and writes it out as a four byte size value indicating the decompressed size, followed by the compressed data.
+It reads the compresses part, a four byte size value indicating the decompressed size, followed by the compressed data, for the file given as its first argument.

 ## Building the application from source